AVEVA/AVEVA-Samples/Basic/Angular/readme.rst

 AngularJS Example
 =================

-Building a Client to make REST API Calls to the Qi Service
+Building a client to make REST API calls to the Qi Service
 ----------------------------------------------------------

 This example demonstrates how Qi REST APIs are invoked using AngularJS 1.0.